Jaspreet1711/ds_salary_proj_ind/README.md

   ### Requirements to use Glassdoor_Scraper_V2:
   - Python Environment in your system (Anaconda)
   - Libraries used are - selenium, pandas & time
   - Chromedriver.exe should be installed in your system to use this code.
-[Click here](https://chromedriver.chromium.org/downloads) to install. please ignore if you already have.
+[Click here](https://chromedriver.chromium.org/downloads) to install.
+Please ignore if you already have.
   - Change path in Glassdoor_Scraper_V2.py (Line 80) to your system's path where you have saved Chromedriver.exe

         Glassdoor_Scraper_V2.py